Exceptional surgeries on alternating knots: Reducing the number of augmented links and components

 We need to check whether it is applicable to our setting.
 Let $k_0$ denote the knot component of $L_0$.
 From $L_0$, a 2-component link $L_1= k_0 \cup A$ is obtained by twisting along augmented circles other than $A$.
 Here we further require the twisting above satisfies Condition \ref{cond.alt}.
 For simplicity, we only consider the case where the surgery slopes for $A$ are $-1/m$ for some $m>0$.

-Let $L$ be the link obtained from $L_1$ by replacing the tangle corresponding to $A$ to 0-tangle (without augmented circles).
-Here we regard the tangle corresponding to $A$ with $1/0$- or $-1/1$-tangle by ignoring $A$.
+Let $L$ be the link obtained from $L_1$ by replacing the tangle corresponding to $A$ with the 0-tangle (without augmented circles).
+Here we regard the tangle corresponding to $A$ as the $1/0$- or $-1/1$-tangle by ignoring $A$.
 See Figure \ref{fig.withalpha}.

 Note that the diagram $D$ of $L$ so obtained must be alternating, and has an orientation induced from that of $k_0$.
 Since any the 9 graphs in Figure \ref{fig.graphs} has no cut vertex, $D$ has to be non-split, and so, $L$ is a non-split oriented link by \cite{Menasco1984}.
 Let $\alpha$ be the arc connecting the 2 strands of the 0-tangle replaced from the tangle corresponding to $A$.
 See Figure \ref{fig.withalpha}.
 Consider the checker-board surface $F$ for the diagram $D$ containing $\alpha$.
-Then, by \cite[Lemma 2.1]{DelmanRoberts1999}, $F$ is a $\pi_1$-injective spanning surface for $L$ if $D$ is a reduced alternating diagram of $L$.
+Then, by \cite[Lemma 2.1]{DelmanRoberts1999}, $F$ is a $\pi_1$-injective spanning surface for $L$ if $D$ is a reduced alternating diagram of~$L$.

 Assume for the sake of a contradiction that $D$ is not reduced.
-Then the vertex substituted by the tangle corresponding to $A$ and the vertex corresponding to the reducible crossing in the graph gives a 2-cut vertices.
-Among the 9 graphs in Figure \ref{fig.graphs}, only for the graphs $G_7$ and $G_8^1, \cdots , G_8^6$, there are only restricted possibility, that is, the pair of vertices must be those adjacent to a bigon.
+Then the vertex substituted by the tangle corresponding to $A$ and the vertex corresponding to the reducible crossing in the graph gives a pair of cut vertices.
+That is, removing the pair of vertices, the graph must become disconnected.
+Among the 9 graphs in Figure \ref{fig.graphs}, only for the graphs $G_7$ and $G_8^1, \dots, G_8^6$ might this arise, and then only if the pair of vertices is the pair adjacent to a bigon.
 However, such a reducible vertex can appear only if the knot obtained by performing twistings on the augmented circles from $L_0$ has a reduced alternating diagram with twist number less than the number of vertices of the plane graph used to construct $L_0$.

 Thus, otherwise, it follows that $D$ is a reduced alternating diagram of $L$, and $F$ is a $\pi_1$-injective spanning surface for $L$.